 Severe weather, natural disasters, acts of terrorism or other hostilities, and other adverse external events beyond the Company's control, could have a significant impact on the Company's ability to conduct business.
-Such events could disrupt Cass' operations or those of its customers, affect the stability of the Bank's deposit base, impair the ability of borrowers to repay outstanding loans, impair the value of collateral securing loans, cause significant property damage, result in loss of revenue and/or cause the Company's business.
-The occurrence of any such event in the future could have a material adverse effect on the Company's business, which, in turn, could have a material adverse effect on the Company's business.
+Such events could disrupt Cass' operations or those of its customers, affect the stability of the Bank's deposit base, impair the ability of borrowers to repay outstanding loans, impair the value of collateral securing loans, cause significant property damage, result in loss of revenue and/or cause the Company to incur additional expenses.
+The occurrence of any such event in the future could have a material adverse effect on the Company's business, which, in turn, could have a material adverse effect on the Company's financial condition and results of operations.

-Climate change could have a material negative impact on the Company and its clients.
+Climate change could have a material negative impact on the Company and its clients